ceu-lang/ceu/README.md

 ### `test-03.ceu`

-The example `test-03` uses a real thread with `async/thread` that executes in parallel with the rest of the application:
+Uses a real thread with `async/thread` that executes in parallel with the rest of the application:

 ```
 $ cat samples/test-03.ceu